wacncontent/CustomizeTool/output/articles/cloud-services/cloud-services-continuous-delivery-use-vso-git.md

 2. You can deploy a web app or a cloud service (Azure Application) by following the steps in this walkthrough.
 Create a new Azure Cloud Service project, or a new ASP.NET MVC project.
 Make sure that the project targets the .NET Framework 4 or later.
 If you are creating a cloud service project, add an ASP.NET MVC web role and a worker role.
 If you want to create a web app, choose the **ASP.NET Web Application** project template, and then choose **MVC**.
-See [Create an ASP.NET web app in Azure App Service](../web-sites-dotnet-get-started.md) for more information.
+See [Create an ASP.NET web app in Azure Websites](/documentation/articles/web-sites-dotnet-get-started) for more information.

 3. Open the shortcut menu for the solution, and choose **Commit**.